ID protection: Transparent elements for secure ID design

 Initially, this was a simple see-through element.

 Three significant benefits can explain the strong performance of the window feature in resisting fraud and forgery:

-- The window is fully integrated into the card structure, joining the front and reverse sides of the card together.
+The window is fully integrated into the card structure, joining the card's front and reverse sides together.